mobxjs/mobx/docs/best/react.md

 ![MobX reacts to changing references](../images/observed-refs.png)

 Now what MobX basically does is recording which _arrows_ you use in your function.
-After that, it will re-run whenever one of this _arrows_ changes; when they start to refer to something else.
+After that, it will re-run whenever one of these _arrows_ changes; when they start to refer to something else.

 ## Examples

-Lets show that with a bunch of examples (based on the `message` variable defined above):
+Let's show that with a bunch of examples (based on the `message` variable defined above):

 #### Correct: dereference inside the tracked function